 Main reasons for my absence: (get ready for a long one)

 First, yes.
-I finished my manuscript, ‘Secrets Are Not For Telling’.
+My work in progress, 'Secrets Are Not For Telling', has metamorphosed into 'Nothing Stays In The Dark Forever'.
+And yes, I have completed it.
 (Though it’s really not finished til it’s on the bookshelf.)

 I sent it in.

 The editor helped me shape the covering letter and synopsis and after reading the first 5000 words of the manuscript, advised me to strengthen my main protagonist, Yvette’s, voice.